scikit-hep/awkward/docs-sphinx/reference/ak.forms.ByteMaskedForm.rst

 ak.forms.ByteMaskedForm
 -----------------------

-The form of a :class:`ak.layout.ByteMaskedArray`, which has :doc:`ak.types.OptionType`.
+The form of a :class:`ak.layout.ByteMaskedArray`, which has :class:`ak.types.OptionType`.

 In addition to the properties and methods described in :class:`ak.forms.Form`, this has the following.